The Donald C. Wilson Endowment Fund

 The Donald C. Wilson Endowment Fund was established in 1988 with initial contributions totaling $69,000.
 Income from the Donald C. Wilson Endowment Fund supports Hospice & Community Care’s bereavement and spiritual care services.
 Although mandated by Medicare, bereavement and spiritual care services are not reimbursed by health insurance.
 Thanks to the generous support of the community through contributions to this Fund, Hospice & Community Care is able to provide spiritual care support for patients and their families.
 The Pathways Center for Grief & Loss also provides bereavement care to anyone in the community affected by serious illness and loss, not just those whose loved ones were Hospice patients.

 Hospice & Community Care has established endowment funds for the purpose of providing income to be used for specific needs.
 The principal remains invested in order to perpetuate the fund for future generations.
 To make a gift to The Donald C. Wilson Endowment Fund, click here.
-For more information, please contact Amy Lewis, Director of Philanthropy, (717) 735-8729, email@example.com or Bonnie Jess Lopane, Vice President, Development & Community Relations, (717) 391-2407, firstname.lastname@example.org
+For more information, please contact Amy Lewis, Director of Philanthropy, at (717) 735-8729 or email@example.com, or Bonnie Jess Lopane, CFRE, Vice President, Chief Development Officer, at (717) 391-2407 or firstname.lastname@example.org.